Cedar Fence Restoration in Humid Texas Climates

 The Restoration Process

 Restoring a cedar fence is not the same as cleaning a concrete driveway.
 The wood is soft, porous, and fibrous, and using the wrong chemistry or too much pressure damages it in ways that are hard to reverse.
-Our process has three stages.
+A cedar fence scope often has three review stages.

 After the rinse and a day or two of drying, the fence is ready for the optional but highly recommended fourth step: sealing.